elireiner/my-projects/README.md

 Find a great tutor!
 Search tutors by topic, cost, and medium (Find tutors that use zoom!)

-* Built the foundatoin for a great tutors app and prepared the basic login pages.
+* Built the foundation for a great tutors app and prepared the basic login pages.
 * Implementing search and design